dojo/widget-core/README.md

 }
 ```

-For non decorator enviroments the listener can be registered using the `onPropertiesChanged ` function in the constructor.
+For non decorator environments the listener can be registered using the `onPropertiesChanged ` function in the constructor.

 ```ts
 class MyWidget extends WidgetBase<WidgetProperties> {